smithse/TTGO-Wiki/Receiver-configuration.md

 ## Calibration

-In the Config tab, you can set "Show AFC value (showafc)" to 1.
-During reception of a RS41 or DFM sonde, the RX chip will automatically determine the frequency error, which will be shown on the display.
+During reception of a RS41, tentatively also on M10/M20, the RX chip will automatically determine the frequency error, which will be shown on the display.
+For other sonde types, some value will be shown as well, but it might be less accurate, as only RS41 uses the chip's AFC feature directly.
+So if possible, use a RS41 for calibration.

 If your display shows a significant display error (in particular if you see a similar error for multiple sondes), the local oscillator frequency is wrong.
 In this case you can enter in the config tab under "RX frequency offset (freqofs)" a correction value (in Hz).
 For example, if your reception display shows "-2.5k", you should enter "-2500" as frequency offset.